esphome/esphome-devices/src/docs/devices/Shelly-Plus-1-Mini/index.md

 | GPIO10 | Switch input                |

-The Shelly Plus 1 Mini is based on the ESP32-C3 (Single core, 160MHz, 4MB embedded flash)
+The Shelly Plus 1 Mini is based on the ESP32-C3 (Single core, 160MHz, 4MB embedded flash) To enter bootloader mode, GPIO9 needs to be pulled down (connected to ground).

 ## Configuration as relay